 An Ivory Trader In North Kenia: The Record Of An Expedition Through Kikuyu To Galla-Land In East Equatorial Africa by A Arkell-Hardwick (1903).
 The author hunted along the Guaso Nyiro river in Kenya, bagging buffalo and rhinoceros.
 His party attempted to reach the Lorian Swamp but, having failed, they returned to the Guaso Nyiro where hippopotamus and giraffe were collected.
 There are numerous additional sporting incidents after rhino, gazelle and other game, including a successful elephant hunt by a member of the party.
 After encounters with hostile Kikuyus, the expedition headed into western Kenya where more rhino were taken, as well as kongoni.
 Free eBook

 Henry P Bailey aka Bula N'Zau spent four years in the Congo and kept a detailed record of his travels and sporting adventures.
 'Bula N'Zau' which he used as a pen name, was his African name meaning 'the elephant smasher'.
+He bagged a huge number of elephants using a .577 Express rifle with solids.

 Travel And Adventure In The Congo Free State And Its Big Game Shooting by Bula N'Zau (1894) covers his west African hunting exploits from 1884 to 1888.
 Bailey earned the non de plume of 'Bula N'zau' because of his hunting prowess.
 He initially hunted gorilla, then proceeded up the Rembo River where hippopotamus and leopard were hunted.
 In the Massabe Swamp, buffalo and antelope were bagged.
 He then traveled along the Kwilu River where elephants were taken.
 At Stanley Pool and later near Brazzaville, hippos and elephants were collected.
 This book ranks right up there with all the famous elephant hunting titles.
+Free eBook

 Savage Abyssinia by James E Baum (1927) is an account of the expedition mounted by The Field Museum of Chicago to explore and record the natural history of this ancient land.
 The author was the expedition's historian and hunted ibex, kudu, zebra and oryx.